 Mary Ellen Mastrorilli

-Associate Professor of the Practice of Criminal Justice and Chair ad interim of Applied Social Sciences
+Associate Professor of the Practice, Criminal Justice; Chair ad interim, Applied Social Sciences

 PhD, Northeastern University

 BA, University of Massachusetts, Boston

 Dr. Mastrorilli’s research interests focus on female offenders, community corrections, and law and society.
 She holds over twenty-five years of experience in positions ranging from correction officer to prison administrator.
 She is the recipient of the Correctional Association of Massachusetts’ Professional Excellence Award, as well as the Breaking the Glass Ceiling Award given by the National Center for Women and Policing.
 Mastrorilli teaches courses in criminal justice and sociology.

 - MET SO 100 – Principles of Sociology

 - MET CJ 701 – Crime and Punishment

 - MET CJ 703 – Research Methods